sonyagreen/continuous_deployment_talk/README.md

 So, like I said, GitHub developers and support collaborate.
 We communicate together in the Issues, and in our support system.
 Everyone at GitHub has access to our support system.
 Transparency means we all can know what's going on.

 Back to that continuous deployment, I'm going to give you a sense of a "normal" support load for a new feature.
 Say it's a big feature*.
-* figure out legit bugs, get on those
+* figured out legit bugs, get on those
 * people can really hate when things change.
 When you update to something new, inevitably someone will say "I LOVED the old way, you need to go back to the old way".
 * long tail of complicated bugs, workflows that were affected, people on vacation/casual users